Speaker Guidelines: Business Change and Transformation Conference Europe

 - Investing in the most valuable changes

-- Making the most of transformational trends – such as Digitalisation, Enterprise Agility, Industry 4.0, AI, and Sustainability
+- Making the most of transformational trends – such as Digitisation, Enterprise Agility, Industry 4.0, AI, and Sustainability

-- Designing change, from small-scale enhancements to big-picture transformations
+- Designing change, from small-scale enhancements to wholescale transformations

-- Delivering the benefits of change, while minimising the risks
+- Delivering the benefits of change, while managing the impacts and minimising the risks

 Please read the Speaker Guidelines below carefully before preparing your abstract and submitting your proposal via the link at the bottom of this page